• Home

 • Epithelial cells.

-The oral epithelium, from which enamel organ rises, which in turn has cells that differentiate into ameloblasts.
+The oral epithelium, from which enamel organ rises, this epithelium has cells that differentiate later into ameloblasts which are responsible for producing enamel, the outer layer of the tooth crown.

 • Mesenchymal cells.

-They form dental papilla and dental follicle that give rise to dental pulp, dentin and periodontium.
-These cells, DMSCs in particular, are known for being pivotal for tissue regeneration and their differentiation into various cell types involved in tooth formation.
+They form dental papilla and dental follicle.
+Dental papilla gives rise to dental pulp and dentin while dental follicle gives rise to periodontium.
+These cells, dental mesenchymal stem cells (DMSCs) in particular, are known for being pivotal for tissue regeneration and can differentiate into various cell types involved in tooth formation.

 • Signaling molecules.